 Then, you puree it in a blender or food processor, and it’s ready to eat!
 You can serve it warm or cold (and it can be kept in the refrigerator up to 5 days).

 When I say it pairs with just about everything, I mean it.
 Obviously, you’ll want to smear it on toast.
 But breakfast cheese spread with a bit of apple butter?
 Definitely!
 Bacon dipped in apple butter?
 Trust me, just try it.
-I even love lemon pancakes topped with a smear of apple butter.
+I even love lemon zest pancakes topped with a smear of apple butter.

 Psst – if you’d prefer to make apple butter in your Instant Pot for this breakfast charcuterie board, I have a recipe for super easy Instant Pot apple butter.
 It’s also lovely on a Thanksgiving butter board.